Jimk72/Icarus-Mod-Manager-Beta/README.md

 -Redid UI to allow new merge options.

 These new options are added after the mods are all merged.
 By doing this it effects the custom item mods also.
+To use these options, just select the options you want to eneable before clicking Install All Listed Mods button.

 -Added reduce crafting cost %25 to merge options